eclipse-che/che-docs/src/main/pages/workspaces/env_variables.md

     }
 ```

-You can use environment variables in applications running in a workspace, [commands][commands_ide_macro] and in the terminal.
+You can use environment variables in applications running in a workspace, [commands][commands-ide-macro] and in the terminal.
 Che server also injects some environment variables that a user does not control, though they are available to use in case you need them (API endpoint, workspace ID etc).

 {% include image.html file="workspaces/env_variable.png" %}